 Application : Applied

+Application Applied

-Explanation on application of the practice : When seeking candidates for appointment, potential candidates are sought from existing Directors as well as external consultant.
-This same process was applied in 2023 when a new Executive Director was sourced for appointment.
-From these candidates, a selection is made based on the specific skill sets required - in this case in accounting/finance and exposure to high level regulatory work as well as managing a large public company.
-Another factor was the ability of the selected candidate to work closely with other Independent Directors in discharging their collective duty.
-Based on those criteria, the candidate selected was someone recommended by a senior Independent Director as opposed to that recommended by the Consultant.
+Explanation on : application of the practice When seeking candidates for appointment, potential candidates are sought from existing Directors as well as external consultants.
+From these candidates, a selection is made based on the specific skill sets required - in this case in accounting/finance and exposure to high level

+regulatory work as well as managing a large public company.
+Another

+factor was the ability of the selected candidate to work closely with

+other Independent Directors in discharging their collective duties.

 Explanation for :

 departure

-Large companies are required to complete the columns below.
+red to complete the columns below.
 Non-large companies are encouraged

-to complete the columns below.
+to complete the columns b elow.

-Measure •
+Measure :

-Timeframe •
+Timeframe :